MuhammadFaizan980/facebook_share_callback/README.md

 # facebook_share_callback

-Flutter Plugin for sharing urls and photos to Facebook with success and error callbacks.
+Flutter package to share URL or Picture to facebook using facebook share dialog with callbacks.

 You can use it share to Facebook.
 Support Url and Text, Photo